 For the past decade, Blanket Express Plus has been providing its service to thousands of foreign students.
 They allow you the convenience of purchasing all your bedding and storage needs at home, and then delivering your package directly to your requested address, so that it’s there when you arrive.
 Should you decide to use their service, you may place an order with them at www.BlanketExpressPlus.com

-You should make sure that whatever coverage you currently have will continue for the first weeks after you arrive in Israel until you arrange coverage here.
+The entry of foreign nationals into Israel is subject to the presentation of health insurance (including a section covering the Coronavirus disease) so be sure to arrange for insurance before you arrive in Israel.
 If you prefer to maintain hospitalization/major medical coverage through your home-based plan (Blue Cross/Blue Shield, Mass.
-Mutual, etc.), check that it will cover you in Israel and request written confirmation to that effect, a copy of which must be given to us.
+Mutual, etc.), check that it will provide sufficient coverage (not just emergency coverage, and including coverage for COVID) in Israel and request written confirmation to that effect, a copy of which must be given to us and included in your visa application and/or shown at passport control.

 Please note that if you have a pre-existing condition, it is wise to continue with your present insurance, as your condition may not be covered by another company.